Efficient Reallocation under Additive and Responsive Preferences: Ordinal preferences

 \section{Ordinal preferences}

-In this section, we consider the setting in which the agents have additive cardinal utilities but only their ordinal preferences over the objects is known by the central authority.
-This could be because the elicitation protocol did not ask the agents to communicate their utilities, or simply because they don't know them precisely.
+In this section, we consider the setting in which agents have additive cardinal utilities but only their ordinal preferences over objects are known by the central authority.
+This could be because the elicitation protocol did not ask the agents to communicate their utilities, or simply because they do not know them precisely.
+We will assume in this section that for any underlying additive utility $u_i(o)>0$ for $i\in N$ and $o\in O$.
 In this case, one can still reason whether a given assignment is Pareto optimal with respect to some or all cardinal utilities consistent with the ordinal preferences.
-An assignment $p$ is \emph{possibly Pareto optimal} with respect to $\pref$ if there exists $u\in {\mathcal{U(\pref)}}$ such that $p$ is Pareto optimal for $u$.
-An assignment is \emph{necessarily Pareto optimal} with respect to $\pref$ if for any $u\in {\mathcal{U(\pref)}}$ the assignment $p$ is Pareto optimal for $u$.
+An assignment $p$ is \emph{possibly Pareto optimal} with respect to preference profile $\pref$ if there exists $u\in {\mathcal{U(\pref)}}$ such that $p$ is Pareto optimal for $u$.
+An assignment is \emph{necessarily Pareto optimal} with respect to preference profile $\pref$ if for any $u\in {\mathcal{U(\pref)}}$ the assignment $p$ is Pareto optimal for $u$.